Muqtxdir/yaru-remix/README.md

 *Note: Yaru-blue theme does not work with Snap and Flatpak apps*

+- To easily switch between the themes use [yaru-blue-theme-toggle](https://github.com/Muqtxdir/yaru-blue-theme-toggle) extension
 ### Installation (source):
 If you would like to build from master, please follow instructions from [here](source.md).